 Then you’re in the right place!

-Dominique Gracia is a consultant and coach, researcher of all things Victorian, and writer of bits and bobs.
+Dominique Gracia is a researcher of all things Victorian, and writer of bits and bobs.

 Dominique also writes short fiction and poetry.
 She is fascinated by things that come up again and again, and run below the surface, from Greek mythology to cultural tropes that just won’t die, and the emotions that carry them along.
-She has various flash and short fiction pieces published around the internet and would love for you to read them.
+She has various flash and short fiction pieces published in journals and around the internet, and she would love for you to read them!
 Dominique’s currently working on two short story collections: a collection of detective stories set in the 1890s, and a collection of stories about Greek goddesses in exile in the late-twentieth century.

 Follow and support